Alexander Baring, 1st Baron Ashburton: Personal life

+In 1830, Ashburton bought the country estate of Rudhall Manor in Herefordshire, England.

-Ashburton died on 12 May 1848 at Longleat, in Wiltshire.
-His widow died several months later on 5 December 1848.
+Lord Ashburton died at age 73 years old on 12 May 1848 at Longleat, in Wiltshire, England.
+His widowed wife Ann Louisa died seven months later on 5 December 1848.

 Descendants

 Through his eldest son, he was a grandfather of Mary Florence Baring (1860–1902), who married William Compton, 5th Marquess of Northampton.
 Through his second son, he was a grandfather of Alexander Baring, 4th Baron Ashburton (1835–1889), and Maria Anne Louisa Baring (1833–1928), who married William FitzRoy, 6th Duke of Grafton.

 Quotes

-Of this great mercantile family the Duke of Richelieu wittily remarked; "There are six main powers in Europe; Britain, France, Austria-Hungary, Russia, Prussia and Baring-Brothers!"
-(Vicary Gibbs, from the "Complete Peerage" 1910).
+Of this great mercantile family the French Duke of Richelieu wittily remarked; "There are six main powers in Europe: Britain, France, Austria-Hungary, Russia, Prussia and the Baring-Brothers!"
+(Vicary Gibbs, from the "Complete Peerage" published 1910).